 PCGamesN has a comprehensive guide on mechanical keyboard switches, which will quickly make you an expert on all things clicky, linear, and tactile.

 In a nutshell, there are two main types of keyboard switches: mechanical and membrane.
-The latter has some value in typing if you like the squishy rubber dome feel, but you’ll definitely want the faster response times of mechanical switches when trying to get one up on your enemies in-game.
+The latter has some value in typing if you like the squishy rubber dome feel, but you’ll want the faster response times of mechanical switches when trying to get one up on your enemies in-game.

 If you want more help in building the perfect gaming set-up, read our article on the best gaming PC.
 Even an amazing keyboard won’t make a difference if you’re using it on a potato that hasn’t even been baked.